An Evening with Ornette Coleman: Reception

 In a review for AllMusic, Brian Olewnick wrote: "this live concert captures Coleman in a transitional period that found him experimenting with contemporary classical forms as well as making more frequent use of the violin and trumpet.
 In many ways, it can be heard as an extension of the ideas first encountered on the ESP Town Hall Concert recording... there's an extremely refreshing freedom in his approach, one that strongly underlines his contention that innate musical ability trumps technique.
 An Evening with Ornette Coleman is a wonderful recording and should command a place in the collection of any serious fan of this great musician."

-Writing for Elsewhere, Graham Reid called the album "a genuine gem and rarity," and commented: "The importance of this concert is in where it lies in Coleman's career.
-It is slap-bang between his classic and innovative playing with his groups which included Don Cherry, Charlie Haden, Billy Higgins, Ed Blackwell as well as this trio beforehand, and this group's classic At The Golden Circle live album just months later.
-As well it is pointing towards his major work Skies of America which he conceived at this time and recorded with the London Symphony Orchestra in '72."